carpentries/carpentries.org/content/support/membership/_index.md

 * Quarterly reports on service usage and trainee progress towards certification.
 * Opportunity to submit a candidate for our Instructor Trainer Training course, through which individuals can become certified to teach our Instructor Training courses (additional fees apply).
 * Unlimited self-organised workshops.
-* Recognition of the valuable service contributions made by your Organisational members to the global Carpentries community.
+* Recognition of the valuable service contributions made by your organisational members to the global Carpentries community.
 * Access to discounted pricing for additional services purchased during the Partnership year.

 [Become a Partner]({{< param partnership_form >}})